Salary and Wages

 Your Income Statement will show your total earnings from your employer (both taxable and nontaxable earnings).
 This may include:

 Reportable Fringe Benefits Amount (RFBA – Refer IT1).
-What Do I do?
+Is It Relevant?

 a) Centrelink